hnry/socket-pool/README.md

 The problem with socket pooling is there are many use cases.
 Which is why you mainly see socket pooling libraries for specific protocols (http, mongo, mysql, etc.).

-This library neither tries to be too high level (easy but assume too much), or too low level (flexibility but managing your socket pool becomes hard).
+This library neither tries to be too high level (easier but assumes too much), or too low level (flexibility but managing your socket pool becomes hard).

 This is for the mid-level.

-## Usage
+## Usage (it's like using sockets)

 ```js
 var Pool = require('socket-pool');